FOR IMMEDIATE RELEASE

 Beth Cope (404) 602-9655; email@example.com

-“SEEA hails the leadership of the Alabama Energy and Residential Code Board in adopting this code, thus marking what will be a substantial improvement of the overall energy efficiency of buildings in the state of Alabama for many years to come,” said SEEA President Michael Mills.
-“Buildings consume over 40 percent of all energy use and over 70 percent of all electricity in the United States, so any attempt in updating a state’s building code is a win-win for not only future Alabama homeowners, but by improving the overall efficiency of the state economy.”
+“SEEA commends the leadership of Gov. Haley and the South Carolina legislature for leading the pack in the Southeast in improving the overall energy efficiency of buildings in the state of South Carolina,” said SEEA President Michael Mills.
+“Buildings consume over 40 percent of all energy use and over 70 percent of all electricity in the United States, so updating the state’s building energy code will result in lower energy bills for South Carolina future homeowners, and improve the overall efficiency of the state’s economy.”

-Mills continued, “Despite recent upticks in the American economy, many Americans are still struggling to make ends meet and by adopting a stricter code, the AERC Board has ensured that energy will make up less of an Alabama family’s overall budget for the foreseeable future.
+Mills continued, “Many Americans are still struggling to make ends meet and by adopting a stricter code.
+The state legislature and Gov. Haley have ensured that energy will make up less of a South Carolinian’s overall budget for the foreseeable future.
 Money unspent on energy waste is money spent elsewhere in the state economy, which can do nothing less than improve the economic benefits of those in the state.”